mrolli/myitjournal/docs/guides/vagrant.md

 The installation process is well outlined at the [Download Vagrant](https://www.vagrantup.com/downloads) page.

-Homebrew alos features a shell completion package vor the `vagrant` binary that is recommended.
+Homebrew also features a shell completion package vor the `vagrant` binary that is recommended.
 `brew install vagrant-completion`

 ## VM config examples